 1/3 of small businesses in Australia are run by migrants, meaning there are almost 620,000 migrant-owned businesses across the country.

-Australian migrants own small businesses in varied industries such as grocery, restaurants, medicine, acupuncture, education, community services and many more industries.
-They’re known to be very enterprising, resourceful and
+Australian migrants own small businesses in varied industries.
+These include grocery stores, restaurants, medicine, acupuncture, education, and community services etc. They’re known to be very enterprising, resourceful and

 resilient.
 Because of the nature of the way migrants run their small businesses, they suffered maximum losses in the pandemic.
 Most of their businesses required face-to-face interaction and community-based activities.
 They’re either run as a solo business or with very few staff- with very little financial backing.
 All of these causes have been responsible for migrant-led small businesses in Australia to go in a loss, post-pandemic.